realityexpander/How_to_program_from_ground_up/How to Program From Ground Up.md

     // Memory state after the program has executed:
     0x0000: 0x05
     0x0001: 0x07
-    0x0002: 0x0C
+    0x0002: 0x0C      // <-- The result of the addition of 5 and 7 = 12, which is 0x0C in hexadecimal

     // The result of the addition of 5 and 7 is 12, which is 0x0C in hexadecimal
     ```

 - # Assembly Language
-  - Assembly Language is a "human-readable" representation of the "machine code" that the CPU can execute
+  - Assembly Language is a "human-readable" mnemonic representation of the "machine code" that the CPU can executes directly
-  - The "mnemonics" are translated into the binary opcodes by an "assembler" which is a program that
+  - The mnemonics are translated into the binary opcodes by an "Assembler"
-    translates the "assembly language mnemonics" nearly directly into "machine code" for a particular CPU.
+  - The assembler is a program that converts and expands the mnemonics into the specific particular binary opcodes.
   - Assembly Language is the most "primitive" language that a human can reasonably use to program a computer in an efficient manner.
-  - It's totally possible to program a computer using just "machine code" (the binary opcodes), but it's very difficult and error-prone.
+  - It's totally possible to program a computer using just "machine code" (the binary opcodes), but it's challenging and error-prone.
   - There is no "universal" assembly language, each CPU has it's own assembly language, so the assembly language is
-    completely dependent on the specific CPU and is usually defined by the manufacturer of the CPU
+    completely dependent on the specific CPU and is usually defined by the manufacturer of the CPU.
   - The complexity of the assembly language is usually directly related to the complexity of the CPU & the number of
     different operations that the CPU can perform.

   - ## Common Assembly Language Operations

-  - ### Jump - Usually mnemonic `JMP`
+  - ### Jump
     - The "goto" statement of machine code
     - Changes the program counter (PC) to point to a different location in memory
+    - Usually mnemonic `JMP`
     - Also known a "branch" or "loop"
     - No limits to where the jump can go, it be anywhere in memory.
 If it's wrong, the machine will likely halt
       or do something unexpected, also called a "crash"

-  - ### Load — Usually mnemonic `LDX` where X is the register to load into
+  - ### Load
     - Copies a value from a location in memory into a register (a tiny bit of memory that is part of the CPU)
-  - ### Store — Usually mnemonic `STX` where X is the register to store from
+    - Usually mnemonic `LDX` where X is the register to load into
+  - ### Store
     - Copies a value from a register into a location in memory
+    - Usually mnemonic `STX` where X is the register to store from
-  - ### Move — Usually mnemonic `MOV`
+  - ### Move
     - Copies a value from one register into another register
+    - Usually mnemonic `MOV`
-  - ### Add — Usually mnemonic `ADD`
+  - ### Add
     - Adds the values in two registers and stores the result in a third register
+    - Usually mnemonic `ADD`
-  - ### Subtract — Usually mnemonic `SUB`
+  - ### Subtract
     - Subtracts the values in two registers and stores the result in a third register
+    - Usually mnemonic `SUB`
-  - ### Compare — Usually mnemonic `CMP`
+  - ### Compare
     - Compares the values in two registers and updates the flag register
+    - Usually mnemonic `CMP`

-  - ## Conditional Jump — The Go-to of Machine Code
+  - ## Conditional Jump
-    - Usually mnemonics:
-      - `JNZ` (Jump if Not Zero)
-      - `JZ` (Jump if Zero)
-      - `JG` (Jump if Greater)
-      - `JL` (Jump if Less)
-    - The "`if`" statement of machine code
+    - The "`if`" statement of machine code, controls the flow of the program, branching execution to different
+      locations in memory depending on the result of a previous operation
     - Changes the program counter (PC) to point to a different location in memory based on the result of a previous operation
     - The results of the previous operation is kept in a "register" (a tiny bit of memory that is part of the CPU)
     - The "if" statement is the most important part of programming, it's the basis for all decision making
+    - Usually mnemonics:
+      - `JNZ` (Jump if the register flag "Not Zero" is set)
+      - `JZ` (Jump if the register flag "Zero" is set)
+      - `JG` (Jump if the register flag "Greater" Flag is set)
+      - `JL` (Jump if the register flag "Less" is set)
-    - Also known as "branching" or "conditional jump" or "loop"
+    - Also known as "branching" or "a conditional" or "loop"

   - ## Variables
     - Are just named memory locations that are used to store data, sometimes called "fields," "attributes," or "properties"